Financial Advisor Portland Oregon

 Being mindful of your spending, saving to create an emergency fund, and understanding that stock market volatility is a normal part of investing are all important ways to financially and mentally prepare yourself for sudden economic changes like the ones we’ve seen in 2020.
 It’s always a good idea to regularly check-in with professionals, like your financial advisor, when you have concerns about your personal finances.
 They can be a great resource if you’re not sure how much you should be spending versus saving or if your portfolio is invested in the best way to fit your lifestyle and long-term financial needs.

-Written by Marina Johnson · Categorized: FINANCIAL PLANNING, INVESTMENTS · Tagged: budgeting, COVID-19, emergencyfund, INVESTMENT
+Written by Marina Johnson · Categorized: FINANCIAL PLANNING, INVESTMENTS · Tagged: BUDGETING, COVID-19, EMERGENCYFUND, INVESTMENT

 Sign up for the Vision Capital Newsletter